EnnaSachdeva/Reinforcement-learning_Arthur-s-bar-problem/README.md

 Here are few assumptions based on which the problems stated above are solved, as following.

 • The agent’s action is deterministic, i.e when the agent takes an action (chooses a night), that action takes it with 100% probability in that particular night.

-• The process is an Markov decision process, i.e the knowledge of the current state is sufficient to character- ize the future.
+• The process is a Markov decision process, i.e the knowledge of the current state is sufficient to character- ize the future.

 The goal here to analyze the performance of multiple rewards used for training the system to maximize the perfor- mance of the system.

-In this work, I discuss the reward shaping for a modified version of the Arthur’s bar problem, where the N agents pick one out of K nights to attend the bar every week.
-Each agent gets a local reward based on the action it takes and the action that other agents take, since the local reward of an agent is dependent on the attendance on that particular night, which agent had chosen to attend the bar.
-Further, based on each agent’s action (i.e attending the night), system gets a global reward.
-In this paper, we train the system of agents to choose the actions based on the local, global and difference rewards further, discuss the factoredness and learnability of each of these rewards and how the system performance is changed by each of these, and how the system performance deviates from the optimal value (optimal attendance specified by the bar), with each of these rewards.
-I discuss all these parameters with the simulation results of two specific cases, each with different numbers of agents (N), nights available in a week (k) and the optimal attendance (b) at each night.
-The results are observations are demonstrated with the plots.
+I train the system of agents to choose the actions based on the local, global and difference rewards and further, discuss how the system performance is changed by each of these, and how the system performance deviates from the optimal value (optimal attendance specified by the bar), with each of these rewards.
+Further, I discuss all these parameters with the simulation results of two specific cases, each with different numbers of agents (N), nights available in a week (k) and the optimal attendance (b) at each night.